 Is there a better Mail than Gmail?

 While Gmail is the most popular and secure email service provider, it’s not necessarily the best.
-MailChimp may be right for you if you’re looking for a more affordable option or want more control over your message management and campaign tracking.
+MailChimp may be right if you want a more affordable option or more control over your message management and campaign tracking.